ProfGentry/Introduction-to-Programming-with-Java/SDC120-Week1-Notes.md

 ---

-# Assignment 2 🟧 Do you mean 2 here? lol
+# Assignment 2 🟧 So I think this is ready for final review?
+3/23
 🟪 What~?
 It totally has always said 2 and I didn't just change that, lol
 ---
 - Step 2, consider removing code lines✅